keensoft/FullScreenImage-Cordova-Plugin/README.md

 Example App
 --------------
 You can test the plugin fast and easy.
 Go to "example/" path and execute [ionic][4] project.
 Get started with ionic [here][5]

+First execute: "ionic platform add ios" and then you can open iOS project.

 Uninstall
 --------------